 This section includes scientific and technological news from the IAC and its Observatories, as well as press releases on scientific and technological results, astronomical events, educational projects, outreach activities and institutional events.

-New edition of “Girls who broke a glass ceiling while looking at the sky"
+The return of “Girls who broke a glass ceiling looking at the sky"